Chainlink price slides 3% versus BTC, bulls are firm

 Chainlink price prediction: Current overview

-The Chainlink price is trading within a bullish breakout pattern.
+The LINK price is trading within a bullish breakout pattern.
 Even though there was a pullback, bulls are still in control.

 From the daily chart, the LINK price is changing hands at $10.71, down from today’s open of $10.94.
 Nonetheless, price action is tepid since price action is within a $0.33 range with caps at $10.99 and $10.66.